xxao/gress/README.md

     refresh: float
         Minimum number of seconds between individual updates to be displayed.

-    keep: int or float
+    sample: int
-        Absolute or relative number of last updates to keep for adaptive widgets like ETA or speed.
-If value is grater than 1 it is considered as absolute, otherwise it is relative to maximum value.
-The widgets are calculating progress from last measurements instead of overall progress.
+        Number of last sample to keep for adaptive widgets like ETA or speed.
+Such widgets are calculating progress from last measurements instead of overall progress.

     output: any